Sir-Jude/Distriflask/README.md

 # Create the project.py file and set it up to use Flask
 Import the libraries
 ```
-from flask import Flask, render_template, redirect, url_for
+from flask import Flask, flash, render_template, redirect, url_for
 ```

 Initialize a Flask application instance